IIIF/api/source/event/2017/toronto.md

 ## IIIF Working Meeting - Toronto - 2017

-The International Image Interoperability Framework ([IIIF][home-page]) Working Meeting in Toronto provides an in-person venue for active IIIF community participants and [IIIF groups][groups] to make progress on advancing specific aspects of IIIF such as specifications, software, and community development (as opposed to the annual IIIF conference, which is more geared toward sharing knowledge).
+The International Image Interoperability Framework ([IIIF][home-page]) Working Meeting in Toronto provides an in-person venue for active IIIF community participants and [IIIF groups][groups] to make progress on advancing specific aspects of IIIF such as specifications, software, and community development.
 Attendance is free, but capacity is limited, so [registration][registration] is required in order to ensure that we do not exceed the capacity of the venue.

 Working meeting participants are welcome to also attend the [IIIF Showcase][toronto-showcase] and reception in Toronto on Tuesday, October 10; [separate registration][showcase-reg] is required to attend the Showcase.